Xerosis; Asteatotic eczema; Eczema craquele

 - Choose gentle skin cleansers that are free from dyes and perfumes.

-American Academy of Dermatology website.
+American Academy of Dermatology Association website.
 Dry skin: Overview.

 Dinulos JGH.
 Atopic dermatitis.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 5.